-When you do, you may be able to ask for compensation through a personal injury claim.
+When you do, you may be able to pursue compensation through a personal injury claim.
 However, you’ll need the help of an experienced Chandler personal injury lawyer to get it.
-Call Breyer Law Offices, P.C., at (480) 496-7310 to set up a free consultation today.
+Call The Husband & Wife Law Team, at (480) 496-7310 to set up a free consultation today.

 Snowbirds can get into any number of accidents while in Chandler.
 They may slip and fall in a grocery store or shopping center, or they may be bitten by a dog while out enjoying Chandler’s beautiful scenery.
 But by far, the most common accidents involve motor vehicles, like:

 Luckily, Arizona has laws pertaining to all these types of accidents.

 Accidents Involving Out-of-State Drivers

 When snowbirds visit Chandler from a different state, their auto insurance will follow them into Arizona.
 The policy limits are typically adjusted to Arizona’s requirements, if they differ from the snowbird’s home state.
 Snowbirds coming from a different state should always contact their insurance company before heading to Chandler to determine if they need to purchase additional auto insurance or if the vehicle needs to be registered with the Arizona Motor Vehicle Division.